Warsaw, family time and the wedding – Poland (part 2)

 I always liked the parties in Poland because they are fun and relaxing.
 Especially once everybody gets into the vodka!
 The bride was stunning and the venue great.
 Unfortunately I have to wait a little bit to show you the official wedding photos.
 It was a long night eating lots of food, drinking vodka and dancing.
 Great wedding and glad I could be part of it!

 The next day the party continued with a garden themed venue and it was just as beautiful.
-Not to mention more food and vodka (well, not for me this time).
+Not to mention more food and vodka.

 Otherwise I am resting and spending time with relatives and my grandma.
-Her house she used to live in is full of memories.
+Her house that she used to live in is full of memories.
 I spent so much time here as a child (especially lots of sleep overs).
-There was no plumbing until the year 2000 and the toilet was outside, but I didn’t care.
-Unfortunately the house is now empty as the roof collapsed but I still managed to get a glimpse inside yesterday.
+There was no plumbing until 2000 and the toilet was outside, but I didn’t care.
+Unfortunately the house is now empty as the roof collapsed.
+But I still love coming here.

 Going back to the roots is always nice.
 After all I am ‘made in Poland’.